 1) Believe that you can succeed;

-3) Above all, don't give up.
-You can rest, you can change your mind, you can fail, you can go slow like a snail; but never give up.
+You can rest, you can change your mind, you can fail, you can go slow; but never give up.

-The limits to our potential are built from the negative thinking that gives all the power away to something outside ourselves; like the bank account, or the pain tablets, or the public transport schedules.
-We need to learn to believe in our ability to find alternatives and answers where it seems like there may be none.
+The barriers to our potential are built from the negative thinking.
+We have a tendency to give all the power away to things outside ourselves; like the bank account, the public transport schedules, or the thoughts in someone else's head!

 "If you do the things you've always done,